j-clavoie/html-code-cleaner-tools/README.md

 ## Known issues

 ### HTML Code Cleaner - Begin & End
-When using these both functions, all comment at the beginning of the code will be removed.<br>
++ When using these both functions, all comment at the beginning of the code will be removed.<br>
   All other comments will be kept but if the code starts with comments then these comments will be removed.

++ Only the BODY of the HTML code is returned by this extension.<br>
+  If the extension is run over a whole complete HTML code, the HEAD of the code will be removed.<br>
+  Workaround: Select only the inside of the BODY tag before to run Extension.

 ## Reference